What is a derivative?

 Are Importers expected to pay the reciprocal tariff on the value not declared as the steel content – and how would that be determined?
 Would the importer need to report an additional line for the non-streel value that may be subject to reciprocal tariffs?

-No, articles and derivatives of steel and aluminum subject to Section 232 duties are excluded from the reciprocal tariffs; pursuant to heading 9903.01.33, HTSUS.
+Yes, articles and derivatives of steel and aluminum subject to Section 232 duties are no longer excluded from the reciprocal tariffs; pursuant to CSMS 65236374 and 65236645.
+Please note, this is an initial change provided for in the Presidential Proclamation issued on June 3, 2025.

-In looking at Annex III examples below, is the interpretation correct that the entire value is exempt from reciprocal tariffs and the country rate would not apply regardless of the iron, steel or aluminum content (as applicable in the derivative product?
+In looking at Annex III examples below, is the interpretation correct that the iron, steel or aluminum value is exempt from reciprocal tariffs and the country rate would not apply regardless of the iron, steel or aluminum content (as applicable in the derivative product?)

 Examples: